 “The fundamental change is that the open architecture of R/3, with the ability to employ third-party databases within the system, is giving way to a more specific database that you’ll require as part of the platform – SAP’s HANA.
 This is all being done with the promise of improved performance and scalability through in-memory databases.”

-HANA combines a changed database with SSD memory (instead of a spinning disk), so the performance will automatically increase because of the hardware change (SSD), but not necessarily due to the software.
+HANA combines a changed database with SSD memory (instead of a spinning disk).
+The performance will automatically increase because of the hardware change (SSD), but not necessarily due to the software.

 The quoted paragraph from Snow Software continues: